 Some would say that fungi are not a big deal.
 Mushrooms are fungi and we eat them all the time, they even have beneficial properties.
 That is correct, however, the species of fungi and the substances they produce are what make them dangerous.
-Peanut pods have been found to have high levels of Fusarium and Aspergillus species.
+Peanut pods have high levels of Fusarium and Aspergillus species.
 These are producers of aflatoxin.
 Exposure to aflatoxin has been associated with liver cancer.

 They are loaded with toxins